arham-saif/cofi_website/content/training.md

 ### Book Now

-For more information or to request a booking, head over to our [contant page](/contact) and get in touch!
+For more information or to request a booking, head over to our [contact page](/contact) and get in touch!